v-cakoll/docs.pl-pl/docs/fsharp/style-guide/formatting.md

         Lackeys = ["Zippy"; "George"; "Bungle"] }
 ```

-<span data-ttu-id="ba58c-218">I jako ze wskazówkami w rekordzie, można przeznaczyć w osobnych wierszach dla nawiasów klamrowych i wcięcia jeden zakres, z prawej strony z wyrażeniem.</span><span class="sxs-lookup"><span data-stu-id="ba58c-218">And as with the record guidance, you may want to dedicate separate lines for the braces and indent one scope to the right with the expression.</span></span> <span data-ttu-id="ba58c-219">Należy zwrócić uwagę na to, że w niektórych przypadkach specjalnych, takich jak zawijania wartość z opcjonalnymi bez nawiasów, może być konieczne przechowywanie nawiasu klamrowego na jeden wiersz:</span><span class="sxs-lookup"><span data-stu-id="ba58c-219">Note that in some special cases, such as wrapping a value with an optional without parentheses, you may need to keep a brace on one line:</span></span>
+<span data-ttu-id="32452-221">Podobnie jak w przypadku wskazówek dotyczących rekordu, możesz chcieć oddzielić osobne wiersze dla nawiasów klamrowych i wciąć jeden zakres z prawej strony wyrażenia.</span><span class="sxs-lookup"><span data-stu-id="32452-221">And as with the record guidance, you may want to dedicate separate lines for the braces and indent one scope to the right with the expression.</span></span> <span data-ttu-id="32452-222">Należy zauważyć, że w niektórych specjalnych przypadkach, takich jak Zawijanie wartości z opcjonalną bez nawiasów, może być konieczne pozostawienie nawiasu klamrowego w jednym wierszu:</span><span class="sxs-lookup"><span data-stu-id="32452-222">Note that in some special cases, such as wrapping a value with an optional without parentheses, you may need to keep a brace on one line:</span></span>

 ```fsharp
 type S = { F1: int; F2: string }